joelb123/rafm/README.rst

 The default parameters were chosen to select for *LDDT* values of greater than 80 on a set of crystal structures obtained since AlphaFold was trained.
-The distributions of *LDDT* scores for the passing and non-passing sets, along with an (overlapping) set of PDB files at 100% sequence identity over at least 80% of the sequence looks like this:
+The distributions of *LDDT* scores for the passing and non-passing sets, along with an (overlapping) set of AlphaFold model files at 100% sequence identity over at least 80% of the sequence looks like this:

 .. image:: https://raw.githubusercontent.com/joelb123/rafm/master/docs/_static/lddt_dist.png